 These are two important policies that protect you as a homeowner.
 Workers comp protects you against incidents at your home if somebody gets hurt while on the job site.
 If the company you hire does not have an active workers comp policy, you may be liable to pay for the employees costly medical bills.

 Liability insurance protects your home in case the work leads to damage of your residence.
 If a worker accidentally breaks through ceiling drywall while installing insulation, the liability insurance policy carried by the company should pay for those repairs and not your home insurance policy.

 6. What type of insulation products do you offer?

 If a company is pushing for you to use a certain kind of insulation because that is all they offer, be suspect of that.
 Most companies offer different types and can speak to the pros and cons of each kind.
 The ideal situation is that a company can assess your particular case and recommend what will insulate best for that situation, not just insist that you use the kind of insulation they are used to installing.

-At Pro Home Improvement, we are partial to the Pro Grade Stabilized Cellulose for attics, injection foam insulation for walls, and spray foam insulation for crawl spaces and other areas.
-These are the technologies and products proven to work well, especially when ventilation and prep work is done properly.
+At Pro Home Improvement, we are partial to the Pro Grade Stabilized Cellulose for attics.
+This is a proven technology and product proven to work well, especially when ventilation and prep work is done properly.

 7. What is your ventilation and vapor barrier plan?

 Sealing up vapor barrier leaks as well as providing the correct amount of continuous ventilation for attic spaces will make or break an insulation project.
 Anybody can toss down a bunch of fiberglass or cellulose and call it a day, since that is not the difficult part.
 The difficult part of getting an insulation installation exactly right is the prep to make sure the vapor barrier and ventilation calculations have been done and will be followed through to a tee.